 Only a year ago, the thought of wearing red lipstick would never have crossed my mind.
 It’s not that my aesthetic tastes have changed.
 I’ve always admired bright scarlets and bold crimsons on the smiles of others.
 What has changed is my level of self-awareness and self-love.

 I believe wholeheartedly in the idea of people presenting themselves in ways that make them feel most like themselves.
 I believe in self-presentation as self-care.
-I don’t mean just in the grand, important ways either — expressing one’s gender or culture or religion.
+I don’t mean just in the grand, important ways either, like expressing one’s gender or culture or religion.
 I also mean in the small, everyday ways.

 I don’t wear red lipstick every day, or even most days.
-But when I do, it’s because it makes me feel like I’m being a little more myself at that moment.
+But when I do, it’s because it makes me feel like I’m being a little bit more myself in that moment.

-Contrary to many beliefs about red lipstick, red lipstick is not about standing out from the crowd or blending in with trendy fashion statements.
+Contrary to many beliefs about the subject, red lipstick is not about standing out from the crowd or blending in with trendy fashion statements.
 It is not about other people — impressing them, defying them, seducing them, or imitating them.
-It is something wholly about myself.
+It is something wholly about self.

 These things seem superficial, and they mostly are.
 But they are also very important.

 The best way to describe how these details made me feel is “ready.”
-They made me feel ready.
-Ready for anything that comes my way.
+They made me feel ready for anything that came my way.
 Ready to take on the world.
 Ready to be the best version of myself.

 The Red Lipstick kind of person is the kind of person who chooses to wear red lipstick.
 That’s all.
 Let nothing hold you back from choosing to present yourself in the way you want to.

-[Headline image: The photograph features the face of a light-skinned person from the nose down, applying red lipstick to their lips.
+[Headline image: The photograph features the face and neck of a light-skinned person from the nose down, applying red lipstick to their lips.
 Behind them is a white background.]